 “Resident Evil 1.9”

-With the goal of bridging the gap between Resident Evil 2 and 3 to keep gamers from forgetting their brand, Resident Evil 1.9 is distributed with a smaller budget and a narrower time frame than the two versions. head.
+To bridge the gap between Resident Evil 2 and 3 to keep gamers from forgetting their brand, Resident Evil 1.9 is distributed with a smaller budget and a narrower time frame than the two versions head.
 They plan to finish the game by the summer of 1999 with a smaller, younger, inexperienced team while veterans focus on developing its three “big” titles.
-The game will be cut down on time and quite a lot of features, including voiceover, cut scenes … In return, because this is a spin-off game, Capcom allows the development team to find new ideas to Make a difference with your major games.
+The game will be cut down on time and quite many features, including voiceover, cut scenes.
+In return, because this is a spin-off game, Capcom allows the development team to find new ideas to Make a difference with your significant games.

 The person chosen by Shinji Mikami to head the Resident Evil 1.9 development team is Kazuhiro Aoyama, who came to work at Capcom in 1995.
-Kazuhiro joined the company just a few months after the Kobe earthquake disaster killed.
-6,500 people and a strong influence on Capcom employees in Osaka.
-Kazuhiro is no stranger to Resident Evil because he is involved in unnamed jobs in both early Resident Evil projects, such as enemy damage and weapons, movement speed, health recovery of drugs, and many other ingredients in game balancing.
+Kazuhiro joined the company just a few months after the Kobe earthquake disaster was killed.
+Six thousand five hundred people and a strong influence on Capcom employees in Osaka.
+Kazuhiro is no stranger to Resident Evil because he is involved in unnamed jobs in both early Resident Evil projects, such as enemy damage and weapons, movement speed, health recovery of drugs, and many other ingredients in-game balancing.
 This gives him a great deal of knowledge about the game’s gameplay system.

 Before accepting the script for the game for Resident Evil 1.9, Yasuhisa was the assistant of Yukito Kishito, a Japanese manga artist.
-In a later interview, Yasuhisa said that he almost failed in a job interview with Shinji Mikami, but was partly due to the excitement he showed when telling the stories of the interview.
-Thanks in part to passion, Yasuhisa, Kazuhiro and Shinji Mikami shared: kendo and martial arts.
-So the most important locations in the Resident Evil 1.9 project were owned, so they embarked on making the game.
+In a later interview, Yasuhisa said that he almost failed in a job interview with Shinji Mikami, but was partly due to the excitement he showed when telling the interview stories.
+Thanks to the passion, Yasuhisa, Kazuhiro, and Shinji Mikami shared: kendo and martial arts.
+So the most essential locations in the Resident Evil 1.9 project were owned, so they embarked on making the game.

-When Resident Evil 3 development is over, what is waiting for the team to make the game and Capcom when the game is released?
+When Resident Evil 3 development is over, what is waiting for the team to make the game, Capcom, when the game is released?

 After a sprint to add content to the game before its release, Resident Evil 3 was officially launched in Japan on September 22, 1999.
-While the previous two titles were released globally at the same time, the English version of Resident Evil 3 was postponed to November in order to make Dino Crisis cash in, because this game was only recently given to Capcom. launched Western market 1 month earlier.
+While the previous two titles were released globally at the same time, the English version of Resident Evil 3 was postponed to November to make Dino Crisis cash in because this game was only recently given to Capcom launched the Western market one month earlier.

-With the innovative gameplay that Yasuhisa Kawamura and Kazuhiro Aoyama have included in the game, Resident Evil 3 has become a huge success both in revenue and reputation for Capcom in Japan.
-The game repeated the success of Resident Evil 2 by selling over 1 million copies in the first week (then adding 2 million more when released in the west), which surprised Capcom because Resident Evil 3 was originally A lightweight game capital.
+With the innovative gameplay that Yasuhisa Kawamura and Kazuhiro Aoyama have included in the game, Resident Evil 3 has become a massive success in revenue and reputation for Capcom in Japan.
+The game repeated Resident Evil 2 by selling over 1 million copies in the first week (then adding 2 million more when released in the west), which surprised Capcom because Resident Evil 3 was initially a lightweight game capital.
 “Resident Evil 3 may be Capcom’s most profitable Resident Evil at the time,” said Shinji Mikami.
 “We expected to sell only 1.4 million copies, but it sold 1.8 million.
 Unbelievable!”

-According to Capcom’s data, Resident Evil 3’s total sales did not reach 4.9 million copies of Resident Evil 2 but still exceeded all their expectations when considering the short development time, low budget. and the plan to do the original spinoff.
+According to Capcom’s data, Resident Evil 3’s total sales did not reach 4.9 million copies of Resident Evil 2.
+Still, they exceeded all their expectations when considering the short development time, low budget. and the plan to do the original spinoff.
 The game achieved a very high score on the review pages, and later it was transferred to Dreamcast, PC, GameCube by Capcom before being remade as you have just known recently.

-Resident Evil 3 also made a mark in the hearts of gamers in a way that his two brothers could not.
-With a tough personality and unique outfit, Jill Valentine became the female image in the game, besides Lara Croft, Chun Li or Samus Aran.
+Resident Evil 3 also made a mark in gamers’ hearts in a way that his two brothers could not.
+Jill Valentine became the female image in the game with an authoritarian personality and unique outfit, besides Lara Croft, Chun Li, or Samus Aran.
 Nemesis is also remembered for the horror he brings to gamers, and as he remembers, he has appeared on the “Best Villain” list many times.
-This monster continued to appear in a few Resident Evil titles thereafter, as well as a guest in Marvel vs. Capcom 3: Fate of the Universe and Project X Zone 2, while the cosplayer constantly transformed into Nemesis at events with and without gaming involvement.
+This monster continued to appear in a few Resident Evil titles after that and a guest in Marvel vs. Capcom 3: Fate of the Universe and Project X Zone 2, while the cosplayer always transformed into Nemesis at events with and without gaming involvement.

-Resident Evil 3 is also the only game in the series to be adapted into a movie, when the two Resident Evil movies released in 2002 and 2004 respectively, both of which brought profits to stakeholders, such as Resident.
-Evil: Apocalypse (2004) brought in $ 129 million although its budget was only $ 129 million.
+Resident Evil 3 is also the only game in the series to be adapted into a movie.
+The two Resident Evil movies were released in 2002 and 2004, which brought profits to stakeholders, such as the Resident.
+Evil: Apocalypse (2004) brought in $ 129 million, although its budget was only $ 129 million.

 On December 10, 2019, Capcom announced it was remaking Resident Evil 3.
-This is something gamers have long suspected after the success of the Resident Evil 2 Remake, but has now been officially confirmed.
-The game will be called Resident Evil 3 / Biohazard RE: 3 (leaving Last Escape and Nemesis in the original game name), this remake will stick to the content of Resident Evil 3, but refresh the visual and gameplay to Giving gamers an experience consistent with modern computer hardware.
-The game will be released on April 3, 2020, which is only about 2 months after the series of this game ends.
+This is something gamers have long suspected after the Resident Evil 2 Remake’s success, but has now been officially confirmed.
+The game will be called Resident Evil 3 / Biohazard RE: 3 (leaving Last Escape and Nemesis in the original game name).
+This remake will stick to the content of Resident Evil 3 but refresh the visual and gameplay to Giving gamers an experience consistent with modern computer hardware.
+The game will be released on April 3, 2020, only about two months after this game series ends.

-The remake of Resident Evil 3 released only 14 months after Resident Evil 2 is impressive, partly because the two games use very similar technologies.
-The last time that two Resident Evil titles debuted so close together was in 2002 when Resident Evil 1 and 0 debuted together on GameCube in 2002, only 8 months apart.
-If you include spinoff games, Resident Evil Revelations and Resident Evil 6 were released 9 months apart in 2012, while the original Resident Evil 3 and Code Veronica were released 4 months apart.
+Resident Evil 3, released only 14 months after Resident Evil 2, is impressive, partly because the two games use very similar technologies.
+The last time that two Resident Evil titles debuted so close together was in 2002 when Resident Evil 1 and 0 debuted together on GameCube 2002, only eight months apart.
+If you include spinoff games, Resident Evil Revelations and Resident Evil 6 were released nine months apart in 2012, while the original Resident Evil 3 and Code Veronica were released four months apart.

-Coincidentally, Resident Evil 3 once again looks like a “freeloader” of Resident Evil 2: the remake version we are looking forward to releasing in April is only developed thanks to the existence of Resident Evil 2 remakes and shares a lot in common from the engine, gameplay to the environment.
-However, it is believed that after the success of the original version, the new Resident Evil 3 will be a monumentally invested version, and its content will no longer be created for the purpose of lengthening merely. .
-Believing that when the game is released, gamers will enjoy a complete Resident Evil game, following the run of Jill Valentine and Carlos Oliveira with the same length of Resident Evil 2 launched in early 2019. by.
+Coincidentally, Resident Evil 3 once again looks like a “freeloader” of Resident Evil 2: the remake version we are looking forward to releasing in April has only developed thanks to the existence of Resident Evil 2 remakes and shares a lot in common with the engine, gameplay to the environment.
+However, it is believed that after the success of the original version, the new Resident Evil 3 will be a monumentally invested version.
+Its content will no longer be created to lengthen merely.
+It believes that when the game is released, gamers will enjoy a complete Resident Evil game, following the run of Jill Valentine and Carlos Oliveira with the same length of Resident Evil 2 launched in early 2019.